xmtp/XIPs/XIPs/xip-reply-content-type.md

 ## Abstract

-This XRC proposes a new content type for messages that enriches the messaging experience.
-It attempts to include only the bare minimum for clients to determine how to display such messages in order to provide flexibility for more rich types in the future.
+This XRC proposes a reply content type that can be used to give clients the functionality of replying to a message.

 ## Motivation